MozeBaltyk/mozebaltyk.github.io/content/news/wsl-beauty/index.md

 images: [./wsl-beauty/carousel.webp]
 ---

 WSL stand for *Windows Subsystem Linux*.
-It allow us to get the best of both world...
+It allow us to get the best of both Linux and Windows world...

 <!--more-->

 ## Get Started

-Of course, As admin in an powershell:
+Of course, As admin inside a powershell terminal :

 ```powershell
 # Update your WSL first